Everybody's Talking About Jamie: Original West End production

-Live stage filming
+Live stage recording and film adaptation

 On 5 July 2018, the musical was broadcast live in cinemas across the United Kingdom and Ireland.
 It later screened in Australia.

 Film adaptation

 In May 2018, it was announced that the musical would be adapted into a feature film.
 In June 2019, it was announced that the film would be distributed by 20th Century Fox, which would then be acquired by The Walt Disney Company in 2019.
 After several delays, it was scheduled to be released on 26 February 2021 before it was cancelled and sold the distribution rights (excluding China) to Amazon Studios and scheduled to be released on Amazon Prime Video on 17 September 2021.